Edward Stratemeyer: Early life

 Stratemeyer was born the youngest of six children in Elizabeth, New Jersey, to Henry Julius Stratemeyer, a tobacconist, and Anna Siegel.
 They were both from Hanover, Germany, immigrating to the United States in 1837.
-Although they were German, he and his siblings were educated in English and spoke English to each other.
+The siblings were educated in English and spoke it to each other.

-Growing up, Edward read the likes of Horatio Alger and William T. Adams, writers who penned beloved rags-to-riches tales of the hardworking young American.
-These stories greatly influenced him.
+Growing up, Stratemeyer read the works of Horatio Alger and William T. Adams, writers who penned rags-to-riches tales of the hardworking young American, which greatly influenced him.

 As a teenager, Stratemeyer operated his own printing press in the basement of his father's tobacco shop, distributing flyers and pamphlets among his friends and family.
 These included stories called The Newsboy's Adventure and The Tale of a Lumberman.
 After he graduated from high school, he went to work in his father's store.
-It wasn't until the age of 26 in 1888 that Stratemeyer sold his first story, Victor Horton's Idea, to the popular children's magazine Golden Days for $76—over six times the average weekly paycheck at the time.
+At the age of 26, he sold his first story, Victor Horton's Idea, to the children's magazine Golden Days for $76, over six times the average 1888 weekly paycheck.

 Career

 Stratemeyer moved to Newark, New Jersey, in 1890 and opened a paper store.
 He ran his shop while continuing to write stories under pseudonyms.
-He was able to write for many genres including detective dime novels, westerns, and serials that ran in newspapers.
+He was able to write for many genres including detective dime novels, westerns and serials that ran in newspapers.

-In 1893, Stratemeyer hired the popular dime-novel writer Gilbert Patten, according to Patten's own autobiography, Frank Merriwell's 'Father': An Autobiography by Gilbert Patten (Burt L. Standish) (U OK Press 1964).
+In 1893, Stratemeyer hired the popular dime-novel writer Gilbert Patten, according to Patten's own autobiography, Frank Merriwell's 'Father': An Autobiography by Gilbert Patten (Burt L. Standish) (University of Oklahoma Press, 1964).
 Patten writes that he did not like Stratemeyer.
 (A less-reliable source says that Stratemeyer was hired by Patten to write as an editor for the Street & Smith publication Good News.)

 In 1894, he published his first full-length book, Richard Dare's Venture, which was the first in his Bound to Succeed series.
 It contained autobiographical content and was similar to Alger's rags-to-riches story formula.

 In 1899, Horatio Alger wrote Stratemeyer as editor of the Good News, asking him to finish one of his manuscripts.
 Alger was in poor health at the time.
 When Alger died later the same year, Stratemeyer continued to edit and finish several of Alger's other books.
 That same year, after Alger died, Stratemeyer wrote and published The Rover Boys, which became a tremendously popular series in the vein of the classic dime novel.
 The Rover Boys was described as "The first highly successful series by Edward Stratemeyer; each volume had a preface from Edward Stratemeyer himself, thanking his readers and touting the other books.
 It's generally accepted that Stratemeyer wrote all of the books."
 He said this series was his personal favorite.

 Stratemeyer formed the Stratemeyer Syndicate in 1905 and hired journalists to write stories based on his ideas.
 He paid them a flat rate for each book and kept the copyrights to the novels.